insure logo

 The cost of SR-22 insurance can vary significantly depending on your location, driving history, and insurance provider.
 To help you save money, we’ve researched the cheapest SR-22 insurance options in every state.

-In Arizona, Geico offers the most affordable SR-22 insurance policies at $1,079 per year and Nationwide at $1,248 per year.
+In Arizona, GEICO offers the most affordable SR-22 insurance policies at $1,079 per year and Nationwide at $1,248 per year.

 Whether you’re looking for a budget-friendly policy or just trying to navigate this complex process, this guide has the information you need to get back on the road without breaking the bank.

-What’s an SR-22?
+What is an SR-22?

-An SR-22 is a certificate of responsibility (CFR) that shows you’ve purchased the required minimum liability auto coverage required by your state.
-If you’re categorized as a higher-risk driver due to traffic violations, a DWI/DUI conviction, or other reasons, your state or a court order may require you to get an SR-22.
+An SR-22 is a Certificate of Financial Responsibility (CFR) that proves you’ve bought the minimum liability auto insurance your state requires.
+If you’re considered a high-risk driver due to traffic violations, a DUI/DWI, or other reasons, your state or a court may require you to obtain an SR-22-a certificate filed by your insurance company that proves you carry the minimum required auto insurance coverage.

 Key Takeaways

-• An SR-22 isn’t a separate insurance policy but a form your insurer files with the state to show you have the minimum coverage.
+• An SR-22 isn’t a separate insurance policy; it’s a form your insurer files to the state DMV on your behalf to confirm you have the required minimum coverage.

 Do I need to buy SR-22 insurance in Arizona?